rundead3/Novelfold/README.txt

 Novelfold
 Overview
-Novelfold is a Python program used to simulate the generation and transformation of amino acid chains.
-This simulation allows for the assessment of different features of the chains such as the bounding sphere, root mean square deviation, gyration radius, and start-end distance, among others.
-The chains are also folded and mutated as part of the simulation.
+Novelfold is a Python-based genetic algorithm that utilizes MAP-Elites for simulating the generation, transformation, and evaluation of proteins.
+The protein sequences (Fastas) serve as genotypes and are transformed into 3D structures (PDBs) using OmegaFold.
+This transformation, often referred to as the genotype-to-phenotype mapping, is a critical aspect of the simulation.

+The proteins go through mutations and crossovers, fitness and survivability of the proteins are calculated based on arbitrary criteria.
+The MAP-Elites algorithm is employed for population management, ensuring a diverse range of solutions across different dimensions of performance.

 Files
 The codebase consists of several Python scripts, each with a specific role:

 main.py - This is the main program file that runs the simulation.
-It handles the generation of populations of amino acid chains, performs transformations on the chains, and calculates the fitness and survivability of chains.
+It handles the generation of populations of protein sequences, performs transformations on the sequences, and calculates the fitness and survivability of proteins based on the MAP-Elites algorithm.

-chainLogic.py - Defines a class, chainLogic, that represents an amino acid chain.
-It includes attributes and methods for calculating various features of the chain and loading necessary data.
+chainLogic.py - Defines a class, chainLogic, that represents a protein sequence.
+It includes attributes and methods for calculating various features of the protein's 3D structure and loading necessary data.

 grid.py - Contains a grid class which is a simple grid data structure with functionalities to get, set, and replace values in the grid, as well as to find the neighbours of a cell.

-nicheSpace.py - Defines a nicheSpace class representing a niche space that contains the chains.
+nicheSpace.py - Defines a nicheSpace class representing the performance space (also known as a niche space) that contains the proteins.
 It includes methods for adding entries to the space, getting random entries, adjusting the range of the space, and writing the archive of the space into fasta format.

-triplets.py - Contains functions related to amino acid triplets, such as generating a random triplet or a random chain of triplets, and converting a triplet into a one-letter code (fasta format).
+triplets.py - Contains functions related to amino acid triplets, such as generating a random triplet or a random protein of triplets, and converting a triplet into a one-letter code (fasta format).

 config.py - Contains functions that return different configuration parameters such as paths to directories or files.